On Estimating Lyman-alpha Forest Correlations between Multiple Sightlines: Conclusions

 We calculated $\bar{n}_{\rm eff}$ as a function of survey specifications for both quasar and galaxy surveys at different redshifts.
 For quasar surveys, it is difficult to achieve significantly higher $\bar{n}_{\rm eff}$ than $\approx 3 \times 10^{-3}~$Mpc$^{-2}$ (or $\approx 30$ per deg$^{2}$) at any redshift owing to the shallowness of the faint end of the quasar luminosity function.
 A survey with $\bar{n}_{\rm eff} = 3\times10^{-3}~$Mpc$^{-2}$ is aliasing noise-limited at $k > 0.1~$Mpc$^{-1}$.
 In this limit, the $S/N$ on $P_{\rm F}$ scales linearly with $\bar{n}_{\rm eff}$.

 This paper also discussed survey strategy tradeoffs.
 The previous results allowed for a simpler characterization of these tradeoffs than in prior studies.
 We showed that a survey's sensitivity to the flux correlation function is maximized with the strategy of integrating on each field just long enough to achieve $S/N\approx 2$ in a $1\,$\AA\ pixel for an $L_*$ quasar.
 However, we found that a shallower strategy but covering a wider field formally obtains a comparable sensitivity to $P_{\rm F}$ at $0.1 < k < 0.5~$Mpc$^{-1}$ (but with lower $S/N$ per mode), and it could even be more sensitive at smaller $k$.
-While such low $S/N$ values may cause worry regarding the efficacy of continuum subtraction, we further argued that continuum removal errors as well as other systematics are likely to be less problematic in $3$D correlation analyses compared to in $1$D. Lastly, we found that using the spectra from galaxies never results in the sensitivity being vastly improved over a shallower but wider survey that only incorporates quasars.
+While such low $S/N$ values may cause worry regarding the efficacy of continuum subtraction, we further argued that continuum removal errors as well as other systematics are likely to be less problematic in $3$D correlation analyses compared to in $1$D. Lastly, we found that using the spectra from galaxies results in the statistical sensitivity being improved for surveys that achieve limiting magnitudes of $m_{\rm AB}^{1A} > 23-24$.
+However, the improvements are not always significant when compared with a shallower but wider survey that only incorporates quasars.

 We quantified as a function of $\bar n_{\rm eff}$ a survey's sensitivity to the angular diameter distance at the mean redshift of the survey, to the Hubble expansion rate, and to the sources of fluctuations that do not trace density.
 Upcoming surveys have the potential to measure $D_A(z)$ and $H(z)$ to $1-2\%$, which would substantially improve constraints on the curvature of space-time and early dark energy models.
 These surveys also have the potential to detect other contributions to the flux power at the percent-level and, thereby, constrain the level of temperature fluctuations relic from reionization processes and the properties of the extragalactic ionizing background.\\